 , they are also an obvious predecessor to the more popular Wolfenstein 3D

 .
 For those who know Wolfenstein

-, these games are every similar; levels made up of corridors and rooms created with large box-like tiles, sprite enemies, and rather large pixels everywhere.
+, these games are very similar; levels made up of corridors and rooms created with large box-like tiles, sprite enemies, and rather large pixels everywhere.
 But here, instead of Those Wacky Nazis

 , you fight a large assortment of fantasy creatures, and instead of using guns, you shoot "magick missiles" from your hand.
 The levels are also rather smaller and simpler, enemies have only a front side, and the difficulty level is much lower.

-The story of the game is basically that your arch enemy Nemesis — a skeletal wizard whith a skull surrounded by flames — has gathered up the forces of evil around him, and you must make your way through a series of fantastic but nasty locations while battling creatures matching a similar description.
+The story of the game is basically that your archenemy Nemesis — a skeletal wizard with a skull surrounded by flames — has gathered up the forces of evil around him, and you must make your way through a series of fantastic but nasty locations while battling creatures matching a similar description.
 You play a wizard whose power mainly consists of shooting fireball-style thingies called magick missiles.

 The three games are ostensibly set at different times in history (at least according to The Other Wiki